Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 Have a look, for instance, at the following line `new WithCream(new WithMilk(new Coffee()))`.
 It knows about three classes and how they are being composed.
 In the case of this kata, that might not be a big problem, since the client code is only comprised of a few tests, but, in a larger code base, this problem might spread across numerous classes generating a code smell known as **Creation Sprawl**<a href="#nota2"><sup>[2]</sup></a>
 In this post, we'll try to reduce client knowledge of concrete component and decorator classes and their composition by encapsulating all the creational knowledge, behind a nice, readable interface that we'll keep all the complexity of combining the supplements (decorators) and beverages (components) hidden from the client code.

-Another more subtle problem in design based on composition has to do with something that we have inadvertently lost:  the fact that not all combinations of beverages and supplements were allowed in the menu.
+Another more subtle problem in design based on composition has to do with something that we have inadvertently lost:  the fact that not all combinations of beverages and supplements were allowed on the menu.
 That knowledge was implicitly encoded in the initial inheritance hierarchy, and disappeared with it.
 In the current design we can dynamically create any combination of beverages and supplements, including those that were not included in the original menu, like, for instance a tea with cinnamon, milk and cream (doing `new WithCinnamon(new WithCream(new WithMilk(new Tea())))`) which you might find delicious :).We'll also explore possible ways to recover that limitation of options.

 We'll start by examining some creational patterns that are usually applied along with the decorator design pattern.